Fine Art Emporium - Ship Portraits, Marine Art and Nautical Antiques

 Johann Hinrich Friedrich Meyer (German, 1792-1870) - Ship Portrait of the German Galeas "BETRIEBSAMKEIT Capt.
 J.P.
 Hoefft 1817", the vessel of Lubecka off a flat coastline – signed "J.H.F.
 Mey (er)" and inscribed with title - Watercolor - 38 x 49 cm (15 x 19 1/4 in.) - The Werder Collection Germany

 Note: The Galeas *Betriebsamkeit* was first registered in Lubecka in 1805.
 When the vessel was built it could not be verified.
 The galeas was declared a total loss in 1826.
 A similar watercolor can be found in the Museum für Kunst und Kulturgeschichte der Hansestadt Luebeck (Lubecka).
 The painter J.H.F.
 Meyer was a seafarer and helmsman on the *Betriebsamkeit* in 1816.
 After 1818 he was captain of the *Freyheit* of Lubecka.
-Click on the image to enlarge the picture.
-Photo Copyright is with the Werder Collection, Germany.
+Click here or on the image to see larger illustrations.

 Image of Ship Portrait

 Note: The Bark *Oeconomie* was built in Flensburg by the ship yard Knut Knudsen in Jürgensby for the shipping company R. Ingwersen and E. Jacobsen.
 Captain I. Nickelsen was born in Westerland on the Island of Sylt on 13th of October 1761 and died on the 17th of January 1835 in his hometown.
-Click on the image to enlarge the picture.
-Photo Copyright is with the Werder Collection, Germany.
+Click on the image to see larger illustrations.

 Image of Jakob Petersen Picture

-Ship Portrait of the German Brig "Albertine von Stettin, geführt von Captn.
-Johann Zielesch" 1833, the German vessel shown in two positions off Kronborg Castle, Watercolor, 45 x 60 cm, signed, inscribed and dated by Jakob Petersen – Collection in Northern Germany
+Jacob Petersen (Danish, 1774-1855) - Ship Portrait of the German Brig "Albertine von Stettin, geführt von Captn.
+Johann Zielesch" 1833, the German vessel shown in two positions off Kronborg Castle, Watercolor, 45 x 60 cm, signed, inscribed & dated by Jakob Petersen – Collection in Northern Germany

 Image of Carl J.H.
 Fedeler Painting

-Ship Portrait of the German full-rigged Ship "Anne & Emilie" 1843, the vessel with the old ensign of Bremen at sea, signed and indistinctly dated, Oil on canvas, 60 x 90 cm (24 x 36 "), not relined, original gilt frame, the possession of a Private Collector in Northern Germany
+C.J.H.
+Fedeler - Ship Portrait of the German full-rigged Ship "Anne & Emilie" 1843, the vessel with the old ensign of Bremen at sea, signed and indistinctly dated, Oil on canvas, 60 x 90 cm (24 x 36 "), not relined, original gilt frame - The Baltic Sea Collection

 Note: The original ensign has been alterated by an unknown hand to the American ensign (by adding stars in the upper left corner to the Bremen ensign with the red stripes).
 This inpaint has been removed meanwhile.
-Click on the image to see a larger illustration.
-Please refer to the FineArtEmporium page for C.J.H.
-Fedeler.
+Click here or on the image to see larger illustrations.

 Image of Boettger Painting